Ducks' Vermette suspended 10 games for slashing official

 By GREG BEACHAM

-Anaheim Ducks forward Antoine Vermette was suspended for 10 games without pay Thursday for slashing a linesman in apparent anger after a faceoff.
+Anaheim Ducks forward Antoine Vermette has been suspended for 10 games for slashing a linesman in apparent anger after a faceoff.

 Vermette slapped his stick against the back of linesman Shandor Alphonso's legs after losing a faceoff to Minnesota captain Mikko Koivu during the third period of the Ducks' 1-0 win Tuesday.

-Two days later, the NHL issued the automatic 10-game suspension under league rules for applying physical force to an official without intent to injure.
-Vermette, who will lose $97,222.22 in salary, had never previously been fined or suspended during his 13 NHL seasons.
+After a disciplinary conference call Wednesday, the NHL issued the automatic 10-game suspension under league rules for applying physical force to an official without intent to injure.

-Vermette is expected to appeal the suspension to NHL Commissioner Gary Bettman.
-He could take a further appeal to an independent arbitrator.
+Vermette didn't immediately announce whether he will appeal the suspension to NHL Commissioner Gary Bettman and an independent arbitrator.